 Properly initialize your application using

-After creating your input data, write or “set”
+After creating your input data, write or set it to the

 Shut down your application properly with